sufeeeringGavinM/crs-scraper-of-the-past/README.md

 # Usage

 Open whichever scraper you want.
 First version is titled crs-scraper.py, second is titled crs-scraper-2.0.py.

 First one opens a chrome browser to do the stuff (ie visit each webpage, download webpage, go to next, repeat etc) so don't be scared.
 Second one takes fucking forever so that's that.

+A folder will be created within the folder you put the scraper in depending on which scraper you use.
+Delete them if you wanna run the scrapers again for some reason.